 Great!
-Basic SSL is setup on your server!
+Basic TLS is setup on your server!

-Before we go any further, we'll harden the SSL configuration.
+Before we go any further, we'll harden the TLS configuration.
 This is your own personal cloud, storing your sensitive data, after all.

 HSTS (HTTP Strict Transport Security) by using a feature of Apache called

 mod headers.
 This forces clients connecting to use an encrypted HTTPS connection, whether or not they requested it, reducing the possibility for attackers to conduct https downgrade attacks.

 Edit the file: